Ending a legal entity through fast-track liquidation

 - 26 May 2023

 Fast-track liquidation is the quickest way to end a business.
 It is also known as turbo liquidation.
-The new temporary law (‘Tijdelijke wet transparantie turboliquidatie’) takes effect from 15 November 2023.
+The new temporary law ‘Tijdelijke wet transparantie turboliquidatie’ (Temporary act transparency fast-track liquidation) came into effect on 15 November 2023.
 This means creditors can easily monitor the liquidation process.
 Are you considering using fast-track liquidation to end your business?
 Read this article to find out if it is possible and what you need to consider.

-Fast-track liquidation is a way to end certain types of companies in the Netherlands.
-For example, a private limited company (bv), a public limited company (nv), a cooperative, or an association.
-Keep in mind that it cannot be used to end a sole proprietorship (eenmanszaak) or a general partnership (vof).
-Around 70,000 companies stopped in 2022.
-Almost 50,000 of these cases were resolved by fast-track .
+Fast-track liquidation, also known as turbo-liquidation, is a way to end a legal entity in the Netherlands.
+For example, a private limited company (bv), a public limited company (nv), a cooperative, a mutual insurance society, a foundation, or an association.
+You cannot use a fast-track liquidation to end a sole proprietorship (eenmanszaak) or a general partnership (vof).
+In 2022, some 50,000 legal entities were dissolved.
+Nearly 90% of these cases were resolved by fast-track .

 Ending a business immediately if there are no assets

 Fast-track liquidation has one important requirement: there must be no assets left at the time of dissolution.
 This is the moment when a decision to dissolve the company is made.
 If there are no assets at that time, the company is ended immediately.
 This quick process is called fast-track liquidation.
-The board notifies the Netherlands Chamber of Commerce KVK about the dissolution.
+The board notifies the Netherlands Chamber of Commerce KVK about the dissolution by sending in form 17a, 'Dissolution of a legal entity'.

 If a business still has assets, the company is not immediately ended.
 Instead, you must follow the legal liquidation procedure.
 You need to follow the steps set out in the law.
 If the debts are larger than the assets, the creditors or the business owner may file for .